stephengaito/documentArchive/bin/Readme.md

 > mtxrun --script xrefs --build

+This xrefs mtxrun script is part of the "A ConTeXt Module Writer's Progress".
+It is located in the 't-helloworld/scripts/context/lua' directory.
+You are welcome to alter your own local copy to provide any cross references you might find useful.
+GitHub pull requests will be happily considered.

 **Note** both the 'webXrefs' and 'mtxrun --scripts xrefs --build' commands can only be run in shells in which you have chosen a ConTeXt installation using one of the 'uc-x' functions.